New in : Meme Reading Club ♡ We ship worldwide

 “The traveler sees what he sees.
 The tourist sees what he has come to see.”

-The following interview was originally published in Benji Knewman Vol.12, out now!
+The following interview was originally published in Benji Knewman Vol.12!

 A few days after this conversation, legally mandated self-isolation was announced in Latvia, in order to prevent the country from short-circuiting due to the potential impact of the COVID-19 virus.
 Soon after, calendars and planners lost all meaning in the Western world.
 In the news, police urged people not to leave their homes.
 Travelling became the subject of dreams.
 Things will be different; we will have to adjust.